-FQHCs are high outbound referral setups i.e they send out numerous referrals.
+FQHCs are high outbound referral setups, meaning they send out numerous referrals.
 A patient visits the clinic when he/she is suffering from an illness.
-Depending on the need to specialist examination or additional diagnosis, the PCP might refer the patient to an imaging center for further diagnosis or to a specialist practice for advanced treatments.
+Depending on the need for specialist examination or additional diagnosis, the PCP might refer the patient to an imaging center for further diagnosis or a specialist practice for advanced treatments.

 Most of the FQHCs have a team of referral coordinators or RN’s, LPA’s, MA’s operating across various locations handling the referrals today.
 This team sends out referrals and ensures effective referral coordination.
 With the help of the patient demographics and diagnosis details available from the referral order, the referral coordinator does the insurance preauthorization and finds the right imaging center or specialty practice for the patient.
 Following that, the coordinator creates a referral that includes the details of patient demographics and the required diagnosis.
 Then the referral is sent to the relevant imaging center or specialty practice.